 Different Versions of AP Exams

 Each year, the AP Program develops and administers multiple versions of the AP Exam for each AP subject.
-Each version of the exam is developed with the same format, number, and type of questions, but with little-to-no overlap in the exact questions.
+Each version of the exam is developed to the same specifications, with the same format, number, and type of questions.

 Having multiple versions of the exam provides several key benefits for the AP community: